Just 40% of bachelor’s degree students finish their programs in four years, notes David Kirp in an article for the New York Times.

-"That's bad news," he writes.
-Each extra year of college not only means extra costs for students and their families, but also lowers the odds that a student will ultimately graduate, Kirp reports.
+“That’s bad news,” he writes.
+Each extra year of college not only means extra costs for students and their families, but also lowers the odds that a student will ultimately graduate, reports Kirp.

 He profiles two institutions that have made dramatic improvements to their graduation rates: the University of Texas at Austin (UT Austin) and Wayne State University.
-Last year, UT Austin raised its graduation rate from 61% to 66%, and university officials expect to hit 70% this year.
+In 2017, UT Austin raised its graduation rate from 61% to 66%, and university officials report that in 2018, the graduation rate rose to nearly 70%.
 Since 2010, Wayne State has nearly doubled its graduation rate from 26% to 47%.

-Both institutions accomplished their impressive turnarounds by building a campus culture that tells students "we have your back," Kirp writes.
+Both institutions accomplished their impressive turnarounds by building a campus culture that tells students “we have your back,” writes Kirp.
 Based on his profiles and EAB research, here are a few of the strategies UT Austin, Wayne State, and other colleges have used to build robust support networks on campus.

 One of the biggest barriers students impose on themselves is believing they’re not cut out for college.
 Higher ed leaders can help students break a self-defeating attitude by encouraging them to see early setbacks as challenges to overcome, rather than proof of inferiority, recommends Annie Yi, a student success researcher at EAB.